octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 - distributivity: `(a,Either(b,c)) ~ Either (a,b) (a,c)` is equivalent to `(a * (b + c) = a*b + a*c)`
 - `(a, Void) ~ Void` is equivalent to `a * 0 = 0`

-Notice that all properties are inversible (up to an isomorphism).
+//TODO Notice that all properties are invertible (up to an isomorphism).

 So, a set equipped with PRODUCT and SUM represents a language equipped with _pairs_ and _variants_ (such as Michelson language).